MichaelRegan/mrpir/docs/architecture.md

 - **SensorMonitor**: Handles sensor-related errors, including timeouts and hardware failures.
 Implements retry logic to recover from transient errors.
 - **ScreenControl**: Handles errors related to adjusting screen brightness, ensuring that the screen is not left in an undefined state.
-- **MQTTHelper**: Implements error handling for MQTT communication failures, including retries and fallback mechanisms to ensure reliable communication with Home Assistant.
+- **MQTTSensorHelper**: Implements error handling for MQTT communication failures, including retries and fallback mechanisms to ensure reliable communication with Home Assistant.
 - **ServiceManager**: Handles errors related to service management, including failures to notify systemd or issues with starting/stopping the service.

 ---